 Grief Treatment Plans

 Grief is a universal experience.
 Within each of our lifetimes, we will experience losses that trigger grief to varying degrees, impacted by a number of unique factors, from person to person, and loss to loss.
 Due to the wide range of intensity around each grief experience, many individuals are able to engage with natural support systems and do not seek professional mental health services.
-The need for professional support is not as clear cut as you many think.
-Some individuals will seeks support due to intense feelings of hopelessness and anhedonia, others due to an overall lack of natural social supports, and others will find that grief support is needed among additional mental health concerns already being addressed by a professional.
+The need for professional support is not as clear cut as you may think.
+Some individuals will seek support due to intense feelings of hopelessness and anhedonia, others due to an overall lack of natural social supports, and others will find that grief support is needed among additional mental health concerns already being addressed by a professional.

-As a therapist or counselor, your job is to support individuals in grief as they navigate their complex feelings associated with the loss, adjust to life without the deceased, and encourage an re-engagement into life while maintaining a lasting connection with the person who has died.
+As a therapist or counselor, your job is to support individuals in grief as they navigate their complex feelings associated with the loss, adjust to life without the deceased, and encourage a re-engagement into life while maintaining a lasting connection with the person who has died.
 While there are some modalities and strategies to supporting anyone who is experiencing grief, such as William Worden's Four Tasks of Mourning, or Elizabeth Kubler-Ross' 5 Stages of Grief, there may be times when a higher level of intervention may be needed due to issues with persistent complex bereavement, disenfranchised grief, and underlying mental health conditions triggered by grief, such as trauma and clinical depression.
 This guide will examine the different types of grief and how you can develop a customized treatment plan for each client's unique needs.

 Access Our Sample Treatment Plan Library